-5. Risk Bound for Subset Selection.
-In this section, we first extend the result presented in Section 2 to allow penalty depending on indices m as well as the functions f.
-Then we apply these general risk conclusions along with the computation bounds for greedy algorithms provided in Section 3, to establish risk bound for these estimators based on subset selection.
-An improvement to generate an estimator better than both the $\ell_1$ penalized estimator and the subset selection is given at the end of the section.
+Risk Bound For Subset Selection

+In this chapter, we first extend the result presented in Chapter 2 to allow penalty depending on indices m as well as the functions f.
+Then we apply these general risk conclusions along with the computation bounds for greedy algorithms provided in Chapter 3, to establish risk bound for these estimators based on subset selection.
+An improvement to generate an estimator better than both the l_1 penalized estimator and the subset selection is given at the end of the chapter.